ohler55/opee/README.md

 ## <a name="release">Release Notes</a>

-### Release 0.0.4
+### Release 0.0.5

- - Filling in the Log class and unit tests for it.
+ - Added tests for WorkQueue.

- - Added WorkQueue but have not tested it yet.
+ - Added busy method to Actor.

 # Plans and Notes

-- WorkQueue test tc_opee_workqueue
- - implement max job count

 - pick a problem to test against
  - file density distribution